afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/InputHubTest/README.md

 - In button mode, clutch paddles are mapped to button numbers when pushed.
 - In "ALT" mode, clutch paddles activate the "ALT" function when pushed.
 - In axis mode, clutch paddles are mapped to independent analog axes.
-- In clutch mode, clutch paddles are combinend into a single axis.
+- In clutch mode, clutch paddles are combined into a single axis.
 - In clutch mode, bite point calibration works properly.
 - Configured button combinations works properly when selecting wheel functions.
 - In "ALT" mode, "ALT" buttons activate the "ALT" function when pushed.